Multi-scale Attention Network for Single Image Super-Resolution: Related Work

 \subsection{Single Image Super-Resolution}

-Numerous deep-learning models~\cite{VDSR,FSRCNN,EFDN} have been proposed for SISR since the pioneering work SRCNN~\cite{SRCNN} introduced a 3-layers convolutional neural network (CNN) to map the correlation between LR and HR images.
-According to the model complexity, we can divide these solutions into two categories: the classical SR for desktop GPU, and the tiny and lightweight SR for mobile devices.
+Numerous deep-learning models~\cite{VDSR,FSRCNN,EFDN,SeemoRe} have been proposed for SISR since the pioneering work SRCNN~\cite{SRCNN} introduced a 3-layer convolutional neural network (CNN) to map the correlation between LR and HR images.
+Depending on the model complexity, we can classify these solutions as the classical (performance-oriented) SR and the lightweight SR.

 For the classical SR task, models are delicately designed for better reconstruction quality.
 Specifically, VDSR~\cite{VDSR} and EDSR~\cite{EDSR} were proposed to exploit deeper information by residual learning and increasing depth and width.
 RCAN~\cite{RCAN} then developed EDSR by introducing channel attention (CA) and residual in residual (RIR) to further excavate intermediate features.
-Following RCAN, many works~\cite{SAN,HAN,ENLCA} inserted attention mechanism into the EDSR structure to further boost the performance.
-Very recently, vision transformers \cite{IPT,SwinIR} with self-attention (SA) are introduced to image restoration and refresh the SOTA performance.
+After RCAN, many works~\cite{SAN,HAN,ENLCA} added attention mechanisms to the EDSR structure to boost performance.
+Recently, vision transformers~\cite{IPT,SwinIR} with self-attention (SA) were introduced to improve image restoration and refresh the SOTA performance.

 For tiny and lightweight SR, the model size is constrained for mobile device deployment.
 The recursive learning was considered effective in decreasing the parameters in DRCN~\cite{DRCN}, DRRN~\cite{DRRN}, and LapSRN~\cite{LapSRN}.
 However, recursively using modules only reduces model size but maintains high computation costs.
 More recent works leverage productive operations, \eg, channel splits and attention module, to exploit the hierarchical features.
 For example, IMDN~\cite{IMDN} proposed information multi-distillation and contrast-aware channel attention.